brijlnt/openai-sql/README.md

-# Azure Function App for querying PostgresQL database using Open AI natural language to code translation
+# Azure Function App for querying PostgresQL database using Open AI natural language to SQL translation

 ## Design

 ### API app
 Design of the App shown in Figure 1.
 At the core, there is an Azure durable orchestrator function which runs as set of activity functions using [function chaining pattern](https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview?tabs=csharp-inproc#chaining) to translate the natural language query to SQL using OpenAI Codex model and execute it on Postgres SQL database tables and upload the results to Azure Blob Storage.
-It then returns the generated SQL and a SAS url to the output file to the caller.
+It then returns the generated SQL and a SAS URL of the output file to the caller.

 ![Figure 1](https://github.com/bablulawrence/openai-sql/raw/main/docs/openai_sql.svg)